Manitoga

 Manitoga was the estate and modernist home of industrial designer Russel Wright (1904-1976) and his wife Mary Small Einstein Wright.
 It is located along New York State Route 9D south of Garrison, New York, a short distance north of the Bear Mountain Bridge.

-Wright named his synthesis of architecture and nature Manitoga after Algonquin words meaning "place of great spirit".
-Today, the home, studio and surrounding woodland garden, built between 1941 and 1961 and collectively known as Dragon Rock, uniquely convey Wright's enduring ideas about good design and living in harmony with nature.
+Wright named his synthesis of architecture and nature "Manitoga", after Algonquin words meaning "place of great spirit".
+Built between 1941 and 1961, the home, studio, and surrounding woodland garden are collectively known as Dragon Rock.
+They were designed to convey Wright's ideas about living in harmony with nature.

 The property was listed on the National Register of Historic Places in 1996.
 In 2006 the Department of the Interior designated it a National Historic Landmark, the only one to date in Putnam County.
 Manitoga is a member of the National Trust's Historic Artists' Homes and Studios program and a 2012 World Monuments Watch Site.

 History

 Wright and his wife Mary Small Einstein Wright acquired the property in 1942.

 The 75 acre had been devastated by previous logging and quarrying, common in the Hudson Highlands in the early 20th century.
 The couple designed the property with sustainability in mind, a concept not widely applied at the time.
 In his reclamation efforts, Wright redirected a mountain stream and designed a 30 ft multi-level waterfall to transform an abandoned quarry pit into a swimming pond.
 In addition to trees, streams, boulders, moss and native plants, his woodland landscape design incorporated stone steps, terraces and bridges.

 Following Mary's death in 1952, Wright built his experimental home and studio directly into the rock ledge of the quarry.
 In an effort to blend in with Nature, the structures have green roofs, built-in elements and expansive walls of glass, offering dramatic views of the waterfall and surrounding landscape.